leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: pterygium-treatment_surgical-cornearefractive
 - What is the surgical treatment of pterygium?
+- I heard pterygium surgery can use glue
 - Can I go under the knife for pterygium?
 - Is there a surgical option for pterygium?
 - Does pterygium surgery exist?